thrkll/ruv-dl/README.md

 # 	RUV-dl

-A simple python script that downloads video files from RUV.is.
+A simple python script that downloads media content from RUV.is.

 ## Features